Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Introduction

-To summarize, our contributions are as follows: \begin{itemize} \item We propose a novel model for learning meaning-bearing units from a sequence of characters by effectively adapting the Slot Attention method and integrating an $L_0$ regularizing layer to determine the required units (Section~\ref{sec:approach}) \item We analyze the resulting units by visualizing the attention maps of the decoder over the slots and observe the desired sparse and contiguous patterns among them (Section~\ref{sec:vis}). \item We show that slots are able to discover units which capture meaningful information by probing their ability to predict predefined meaningful units (Section~\ref{sec:probe}). \end{itemize}
+To summarize, our contributions are as follows: (i) We propose a novel model for learning meaningful units from a sequence of characters (Section~\ref{sec:approach}). (ii) We propose simple stride-based models which serve as strong baselines for evaluating such unsupervised models (Section~\ref{sec:stride}). (iii) We analyze the induced units by visualizing the attention maps of the decoder over the slots and observe the desired sparse and contiguous patterns (Section~\ref{sec:vis}). (iv) We propose a bi-directional probing method to evaluate such models by comparing the induced units to given units in terms of both their informativeness and their abstractness (Section~\ref{sec:probe-method}). (v) We show that our induced units capture meaningful information at an appropriate level of abstraction by probing their equivalence to previously proposed meaningful units (Section~\ref{sec:probe-results}). (vi) We evaluate the induced units in a downstream task to show its potential benefits over character-level and segmentation-based representations (Section~\ref{sec:downstream}).